Children looked after

 The Looked After Children Education Service (LACE) provides advice to ensure children placed in North East Lincolnshire have access to education provision that meets their educational needs.
-You can contact the team by telephone 01472 323365 or e-mail the Virtual Head Teacher on firstname.lastname@example.org.
+Find out more on the Virtual School page.

 Special Education Needs and Disability (SEND) – Assessment and review